 Healthcare Q&A site Sharecare is buying RealAge from Hearst for an undisclosed sum, the companies said.

-The deal gives two-year-old Sharecare a big bump to its user numbers, a base on the West Coast and a new front door that's drawn throngs into RealAge.
-The combined company will have around 16-17 million active users, said Sharecare, and around 8 million by Comscore's estimation, making it number 8 among healthcare portals by the online metrics firm's reckoning.
-RealAge brings a big user base to Sharecare—it boasts 4 million monthly unique users, and has current emails for around 15 million who have visited within the past year.
+The deal gives two-year-old Sharecare a big bump to its user numbers, a base on the West Coast and a new front door that’s drawn throngs into RealAge over the years.
+The combined company will have around 16-17 million active users, said Sharecare, and around 8 million by Comscore’s estimation, vaulting it to the Number 8 position among healthcare portals by the online metrics firm’s reckoning.

 Sharecare will maintain RealAge’s San Diego headquarters as its West Coast office and no layoffs are planned.
 RealAge has 60-some employees, and the two firms combined will boast a headcount of around 170.

-Hearst retains an equity interest in the company.
-Hearst Entertainment & Syndication president Scott Sassa will join Sharecare's Board of Directors.
+Hearst retains an equity interest in the company and Hearst Entertainment & Syndication president Scott Sassa will join Sharecare’s Board of Directors.

-Arnold and Dr. Mehmet Oz, launched Sharecare in 2010 with backing from Oprah Winfrey and the Discovery Channel.
-The firm hasn't yet turned a profit, and could soon but won't, despite adding its “slightly bigger” revenues to RealAge's, pending some major investments, said Arnold, including an “interactive medicine cabinet,” a sort of medical iTunes for health apps.
+Sharecare, the brainchild of Arnold and Dr. Mehmet Oz, launched in 2010 with backing from Oprah Winfrey and the Discovery Channel, and more recently has attracted investments from Google’s Eric Schmidt and Galen Partners, a big healthcare private equity firm.
+The firm hasn’t yet turned a profit, and could soon but won’t, despite adding its “slightly bigger” revenues to RealAge’s, pending some major investments, said Arnold, including an “interactive medicine cabinet,” a sort of medical iTunes for health apps.